Rade Šerbedžija: International career

 Šerbedžija at the 2007 Toronto International Film Festival.

 In 1988, Šerbedžija appeared in two films that were released in the West; Hanna's War and Manifesto.

 As war broke out in Yugoslavia, Šerbedžija initially moved to Serbia in 1992, then Slovenia before eventually spending some time in London, England at the invitation of actor and friend Anthony Andrews.
 While in London, Šerbedžija met with Macedonian-American director Milcho Manchevski who cast him in his 1994 film Before the Rain.
 The performance earned him a Critics Award for Best Actor at the Venice Film Festival.

 Šerbedžija has had supporting roles in Hollywood films such as Mission: Impossible 2, Mighty Joe Young, The Saint, Eyes Wide Shut, Snatch, and Space Cowboys among others.
 He is usually known for playing villains.

 He had a cameo in Batman Begins; he was asked to reprise his cameo role in The Dark Knight, but declined.

 In 2001, he starred in a television production of Rodgers and Hammerstein's musical South Pacific as French plantation owner Emile de Becque.
 He also appeared in the BBC spy-thriller show Spooks for one episode as a villain.
 In 2005 he played Captain Blake in Rupert Wainwright's remake of The Fog, and had a supporting role in the NBC science fiction series Surface.
 In 2007 he played Athos Roussos in Jeremy Podeswa's feature film adaptation of Anne Michaels' novel Fugitive Pieces.

 His performance in the Canadian film Fugitive Pieces (2007) was nominated for a Genie Award and Satellite Award for Best Supporting Actor.

-He portrayed Dmitri Gredenko on the sixth season of the hit Fox show 24.
+He portrayed Dmitri Gredenko, a former Russian Army General, on the sixth season of the hit Fox show 24, first aired in 2007.

+He had a role in Shooter (2007).

 In 2009 Šerbedžija was cast in Harry Potter and the Deathly Hallows – Part 1 as the famous foreign wandmaker Gregorovitch.
 In 2014, Šerbedžija appeared in six episodes of Downton Abbey as Prince Kuragin, a Russian exile and long-ago lover of the Dowager Countess Violet Crawley, portrayed by Dame Maggie Smith.

+He had a role in X-Men: First Class released in 2011, and in the 2012 film Taken 2.

 In 2019, Šerbedžija was awarded the International Press Academy’s Mary Pickford Award, an honorary award “for Outstanding Artistic Contribution to the Entertainment Industry”.